spamwise/markdown-cv/index.md

 </div>

 ## Summary
-Software engineer generalist with two decades of industry experience.
+Software engineer generalist with over two decades of industry experience.
 Passionate about solving interesting problems, building talent, designing clean and consistent interfaces, and leaving code in better shape than I found it in.

 ## Experience

+### Rippling
+`2024-`
+__Senior Software Engineer__
+ - Time Products development

 ### Perforce Software
-`2022-now`
+`2022-2024`
 __Principal Engineer__
- - Lending unique technical expertise to design and development of new features in a legacy codebase.
+ - Brought unique technical expertise to design and development of new features in a legacy codebase.

 ### SwerveLogic
 `2022`